Atlantic Puffins

 Updated on:

-The Atlantic Puffin (Fratercula arctica), often referred to as the Common Puffin, is a seabird in the auk family.
+The Atlantic Puffin (Fratercula arctica), often called the Common Puffin, is a seabird in the Auk family.
 It’s most likely the name Common Puffin that makes us think that these iconic birds are prolific.
 For example with an estimated 9.5-11.5 million Atlantic Puffins in Europe, you might also be excused in thinking they are.
 However, in the last few years, their numbers have reduced drastically; by as much as 42% per year in some areas.
 So much so, that in 2015 the International Union for Conservation of Nature changed their status from “least concern” to “vulnerable”, and in 2018 Birdlife International registered them as being threatened with extinction.

 Mankind – Atlantic Puffin’s Worst Enemy